 Make sure the tenant knows who is responsible for bills such as gas, water, electricity and council tax and that they understand how long the tenancy is for.
 Some people may want the security of a really long let so make sure that this is agreed at the outset as well.

 In any case, the tenancy agreement should say how much notice must be given if you want to end the agreement.
-Landlords have a legal requirement to give a tenant proper notice – and vice-versa.
-One month’s notice is typical if a tenant signals he wants to move on.
+Landlords have a legal requirement to give a tenant the correct amount of notice – and vice-versa.

 What other documents do I need?

-Thankfully, we don’t know of any landlords today who are like Leonard Rossiter’s miserly Rigsby in the 70s TV sit-com Rising Damp but it goes practically without saying that you must impress upon the tenant that they must pay the rent on time.
+Thankfully, we don’t know of any landlords today who are like Leonard Rossiter’s miserly Rigsby in the 70s TV sit-com Rising Damp, but it goes without saying that your tenant should pay the rent on time.
 Point out that failure to do so could cost them their accommodation – and let them know that lodgers or sub-letting (Rent to Rent) are not allowed unless you give express permission.

-And unlike Rigsby you won’t be able to walk into your tenant’s accommodation just whenever you want.
-So give at least 24 hours notice of a visit if you want to check on things like repairs.
+Unlike Rigsby, you won’t be able to walk into your tenant’s accommodation just whenever you want.
+So, make sure you give at least 24 hours' notice before visiting the property.

 From the outset, let them know where you stand on children, smoking, pets – and even things such as keeping a bike!
 After all, one man’s recreational pursuit can be another man’s torture!

-But if you want further advice on anything to do with renting a property, tenancy agreements or how to find tenants fast, then don’t hesitate to get in touch.
-Legislation can be a minefield, particularly if you are becoming a landlord for the first time and you are navigating landlord registration, mandatory and selective licensing.
+If you want further advice on anything to do with renting a property, then don’t hesitate to get in touch.
+Legislation can be a minefield, particularly if you are becoming a landlord for the first time and we're always here to help.

 Version Update History of the How to Rent Guide:

-9 July 2018 – On 6 July 2018 the title of the guide was amended to 'How to rent: the checklist for renting in England'.
+31 May 2019 - the guide is updated following the Tenant Fees Act 2019 9 July 2018 - The title of the guide was amended to 'How to rent: the checklist for renting in England'.

 17 January 2018 - Removed reference to the 'London Rental Standard' in the renting 'Direct from the landlord' section.